 \section{Abstract}

-Starting from the wave equation for a medium with material properties that vary periodically, we study a system of recurrence relations that describe propagation of wave packets that oscillate on the microscale ({\it i.e.} on lengths of the order of the period of the medium) and vary slowly on the macroscale ({\it i.e.} on lengths that contain a large number of periods).
-The resulting equations contain a version of the geometric optics and the overall energy transport description for periodic media.
+Starting from the wave equation for a continuous medium with material properties that vary periodically, we study a system of recurrence relations for a novel series expansion describing the propagation of wave packets oscillating on the microscale ({\it i.e.} on lengths of the order of the period of the medium) and varying slowly on the macroscale ({\it i.e.} on lengths that contain a large number of periods).
+The resulting equations contain a version of the geometric optics and a description of the overall energy transport through the medium.
 We illustrate the developed asymptotic theory using the example of a point pulse propagating through a periodic arrangement of two materials with highly contrasting elastic moduli.

 \